thingsdb/ThingsDocs/v0/content/data-types/list/choice.md

 ### Return value

-A pseudo-random item from the list.
+A pseudo-random item from the array.

 ### Example